 While tempting on hot days, swimming in the gorges is extremely dangerous and a serious threat of drowning exists.
 Many people have died after swimming in the gorges or stepping off designated hiking paths.
 Swimming in the gorges is prohibited by Chapter 250 of the City of Ithaca code, Peace and Good Order, which states, “No person shall bathe in, swim in, or for the purposes of swimming and/or bathing enter any of the waters within the City of Ithaca except in the waters officially designated as swimming or bathing areas.”

-Please read "The Gorges of Cornell, Path and Safety Information" located here.
+Please read “The Gorges of Cornell, Path and Safety Information.”
 This brochure provides a path guide and advice for safety precautions while visiting the gorges.

-In the event of an adverse weather condition such as a blizzard or ice storm, you should check the Operating Status web page; for status of University operations.
-Condition updates such as delayed university openings, road closings, and university closings will be available on this site, and, through subsequent e-mails and local media as necessary.
+In the event of an adverse weather condition such as a blizzard or ice storm, you should check Campus Alerts for status of University operations.
+Condition updates such as delayed university openings, road closings, and university closings will be available on this site, and through subsequent e-mails and local media as necessary.

 For additional weather information, go to Cornell’s Emergency Services website.